-ONLY STUDENTS WHO REGISTER ON TIM RN YOUR FORM TO YOUR TEACHER ME WILL BE PERMITTED TO PARTICIPATE IN THE SCIENCE FAIR

-· · · · · · eriment as part of their graded classroom work. cience class requirement.
+ONLY STUDENTS WHO REGISTER ON TH Students must submit an exp RN YOUR FORM TO YOUR TEACHER ME WILL BE PERMITTED TO PARTICIPATE IN THE SCIENCE FAIR eriment as part of their graded classroom work. science class requirement.

 GRADE LEVEL

 HOMEROOM TEACHER

 STUDENT NAME

 EXPERIMENT TITLE

-DESCRIPTION

 I need an electrical outlet

 All parents must sign and approve th eir child's Science Fair Experiment.

-I acknowledge that I have received and revie child is required to complete a Science Exper wed the materials for the Science Fair and I am aware that my iment.
+I acknowledge that I have received and revie child is required to complete a Science Expe ewed the materials for the Science Fair and I am aware that my riment.

-I have approved and given permission for my to participate in this year's Science Fair. / child
+I have approved and given permission for moto participate in this year's Science Fair. y child

 Student's Signature Date

 Parent's Signature Date

 Teacher's Approval of Experiment Please Conference with your Teacher about Experiment

 Teacher's Signature Date